 When carryng out our work, our guiding principle is the company's sustainability over time.

-In line with the Business Plan, material issues and the 2030 Agenda objectives, in 2019 we revised the Sustainability Plan at both governance and operational level.
 Alignment between the two Plans is an indispensable step for the sustainable development of our businesses whilst respecting the environment, work, the communities and for the creation of value shared with all stakeholders.

 We pay careful attention to maintaining an internal organisational structure capable of taking advantage of new opportunities and managing in the best way possible the emerging business challenges.
 In this connection, innovation is a precious leverage for the development of our business, thanks to which we can grow and provide effective solutions to future challenges, such as smart cities and the reduction of water leaks.
 The various initiatives pursued in 2019 include the establishment of Acea Innovation for the elaboration of projects and the creation of a favourable environment for innovation and the culture of entrepreneurship, the Memorandum of Understanding with Google Cloud to accelerate the implementation of digital innovation and the setting-up, together with another 13 companies and research centres, of the first Italian industrial research and development centre, engaged in developing the circular economy and environmental sustainability.